The Department of Agriculture and Water Resources is responsible for administering the

-Compliance assessments are undertaken by the department with a view to raise awareness and educate the regulated community on how to comply.
+Compliance assessments continue to be undertaken by the department with a view to raise awareness and educate the regulated community on how to comply with Australia’s illegal logging laws.

-The department will continue with these assessments in 2017.
-Businesses contacted will receive a Request for Information Notice, which asks them to provide information about their due diligence practices and how they are applied.
-Businesses are asked to respond by the date stated on the Notice.
+Businesses contacted by the department will receive a Request for Information Notice, which asks them to provide information about their due diligence practices and how they are applied.
+Businesses will need to provide the requested information by the date stated on the Notice.

 We will then provide feedback to the businesses about where their due diligence practices meet the requirements and where improvements (if any) are required to ensure future compliance.

-We recognise that some entities may need further assistance to adjust their practices to meet the requirements.
+We understand that some entities may need assistance to adjust their practices to meet the due diligence requirements.

 The department is here to help you comply with the illegal logging laws.
 Taking part in a voluntary assessment will allow us to provide you with feedback on your practices and where any potential improvements can be made.